jp19126/RB/README.md

 **v2**.
 The programme is now able to compute the fidelity after applying m Clifford group gates to the initial state.
 Currently, we only considered a single iteration.
 In the next version, the same process will be repeated to compute the average fidelity.
 Meanwhile, we will modify m and do curve fitting based on that.
 **v2.1**.
 Function _get_para_ simplified.

+**v3**.
+Iterate K times for a fixed value of m, sum individual fidelity values up and compute the average fidelity.
+Currently in the notebook: m = 10, K = 50.
+Total runtime: 532.96s ~ 8.88min

 ## References
 [1] Barends, R., Kelly, J., Megrant, A., Veitia, A., Sank, D., Jeffrey, E., White, T.C., Mutus, J., Fowler, A.G., Campbell, B. and Chen, Y., 2014.
 Superconducting quantum circuits at the surface code threshold for fault tolerance.
 Nature, 508(7497), p.500.
 [2] Knill, E., Leibfried, D., Reichle, R., Britton, J., Blakestad, R.B., Jost, J.D., Langer, C., Ozeri, R., Seidelin, S. and Wineland, D.J., 2008.
 Randomized benchmarking of quantum gates.
 Physical Review A, 77(1), p.012307.